MarcoSero/Nimble/README.md

 The answer is quite easy.
 I needed a Core Data wrapper with these features:

 - Easy setup and finders (anyone said MagicalRecord?)
 - Simple architecture with a main and a background context.
 A lot has been written about how much faster are 2 context rather than parent+children.
-Read [here](http://floriankugler.com/blog/2013/4/29/concurrent-core-data-stack-performance-shootout) and [here](http://floriankugler.com/blog/2013/5/11/backstage-with-nested-managed-object-contexts)
+Read [here](http://floriankugler.com/blog/2013/4/29/concurrent-core-data-stack-performance-shootout) and [here](http://floriankugler.com/blog/2013/5/11/backstage-with-nested-managed-object-contexts) if you're interested
 - iOS 7 and iCloud ready (but still compatible)

 ## Install